smadhukumar/kafka/environment-setup/environment-setup.md

 	</copy>
 	```

-	_**NOTE:** This will create a new file, you have to press **i** key to enable editing, then "shift+insert" to paste copied parameter.
-When you are done editing press **esc** button and press **:wq** keys, then hit enter for save & quit.*_
+	_**NOTE:** This creates a new file.
+Press i on your keyboard to enable editing, and then press Shift+Insert to paste a copied parameter.
+When you're done editing, press the escape key, then :wq, and then Enter to save and quit._

-4. Let's replace the following values in double quotes with the previously copied values in your notepad.
+6. Replace the following placeholders in double quotes with the configuration file values copied to your text editor..

 	```
 	<copy>